Uprova Review: Read This Before you Borrow

 Uprova holds a license from the Habematolel Pomo of the Upper Lake tribe.
 The only regulatory authority it acknowledges is that of the Habematolel Pomo of Upper Lake Tribal Consumer Financial Services Regulatory Ordinance.

-The fine print at the bottom of the Uprova site states that “By obtaining services from this site you are submitting to the jurisdiction of the Habematolel Pomo of Upper Lake.”
+The fine print at the bottom of the Uprova site states, “By obtaining services from this site you are submitting to the jurisdiction of the Habematolel Pomo of Upper Lake.”

 That means that Uprova is regulated by its owners.
-It has no license from any state or federal authority.
+It has no license from any state or federal banking regulator.

 READ MORE: Need money now?
 Here’s how to make some quick cash